Foreign exchange regime

 There is currently one operator of the organised securities market in Slovenia – the Ljubljana Stock Exchange (Ljubljanska borza, d.d., hereinafter the LJSE).

 The LJSE is a full member of the International Association of Stock Exchanges (FIBV) and a member of a co-operation project involving the stock exchanges of South-East Europe (SEM-ON.NET).
-In 2018, the LJSE joined the UN Sustainable Stock Exchange Initiative.
-The partnership initiative’s purpose is to promote and stimulate the capital market in certain key areas: transparency of the business of public companies, promotion of gender equality, promotion of the market of small and medium-sized enterprises, and the development and promotion of the capital market for financing environmentally-friendly projects.
+The LJSE is also a member of the UN Sustainable Stock Exchange Initiative.

 |LJSE – general information|

 |Owners||The only shareholder of the Ljubljana Stock Exchange is Zagrebačka burza d.d.
 (Zagreb Stock Exchange)|